 How much boat insurance do I need?

 Only you can really decide how much insurance cover you need.
-Some of the factors you might want to consider when deciding which policy could be best for you are how you use your boat, the value of it and your budget.
-Understanding the different types of boat insurance and their inclusions is the best place to start when determining the level of cover you'll need.
-For example, at Youi we offer the following watercraft products:
+Some of the factors you might want to consider when deciding which policy could be best for you are how you use your boat, the value of it, and your budget.
+Understanding the different types of boat insurance and their inclusions is the best place to start when determining the levels of cover that might suit your needs.

-Third Party Property Only Boat Insurance: Cover for damage to someone else's property by your boat or tender.6
+Our Third Party Property Only Boat Insurance includes cover for damage caused to someone else's property by your boat or tender.6

-After you've compared different boat insurance products and have decided on the one that most suits your needs, you may also want to consider any optional covers that could be useful.
-For example, with a Youi Comprehensive policy, you may want to upgrade your level of contents, or insure your boat for sailboat racing.
+After you've decided on the boat insurance product that most suits your needs, you may also want to consider any optional covers that could be useful.
+For example, with a Youi Comprehensive policy, you may want to upgrade your level of cover for contents, or insure your boat for sailboat racing.7

 Do I need boat insurance even when it's not on the water?

-If you only use your boat a few months out of the year, you may wonder whether or not it's worth insuring off-season.
-Even though it's not in the water, you'll still need protection for when it's in storage, whether that's at home or somewhere else.
-Not all policies will cover your boat for damage, vandalism, theft or other events when it's off the water, so always check the PDS and talk to your insurer about your options.
+If you only use your boat a few months out of the year, you may wonder whether or not it’s worth insuring in the ‘off-season’.
+Even though it’s not in the water, you might still want to consider protection for when it’s in storage, whether that’s at home or somewhere else.
+Not all policies will cover your boat for damage, vandalism, theft or other events when it’s off the water, so always check the relevant product disclosure statement and talk to Youi about your options.

 How much should I insure my boat for?

-Most insurers will allow you to nominate an insured value for your hull and tender, and depending on the watercraft type, there may be additional sums insured for your outboard motor(s), sails, masts, booms & rigging and trailer.
-Remember, your boat is a lot like a car in that it starts depreciating over time, so you don't want to insure it for more than what it's really worth.
+Insurers may allow you to nominate an insured value for your hull and tender, and depending on the watercraft type, there may be additional sums insured for your outboard motor(s), sails, masts, booms and rigging, and trailer.
+Remember, your boat is a lot like a car in that it starts depreciating over time.